MrDrMcCoy/bblib/README.md

 source <(wget -qO- https://raw.githubusercontent.com/MrDrMcCoy/bash_template/master/extlib.bash)
 ```

-Alternately, clone this repo locally and use `source` with the full path to `extlib.bash`.
+Alternately, clone this repo locally and use `source` with the full path to `bblib.bash`.

 Once `extlib.bash` is sourced in your script, you may refer to any of its supplied functions and/or replace them with your own.